Do Go On - 443 - The Theft of The Scream

 That makes me think.

-Yeah, I'm imagining a lighthouse with and it's grey and.
+Yeah, I'm imagining a lighthouse.

-Waves crashing over the rocks and stuff.
+waves crashing over the rocks and stuff.

-That's nice.
 And is it a painting?

 Is it a photo?
-What is it?

 It's a feeling.